-This designation applies to residential areas within the built-up area of the city which are currently predominantly low-density in character.
-The predominant land use in this designation shall be residential.
+This designation applies to residential areas within the city which are currently, or planned to be, predominantly low-density in character.

 - 1. The following uses may be permitted subject to the applicable provisions of this Plan: - i) detached, semi-detached and duplex dwellings; and - ii) multiple unit residential buildings, such as townhouses and apartments.